Acoustic Design of Schools

 • Under Section E4 of Approved Document E of the Building Regulations

-• This applies to primary schools (and nursery uses associated with primary schools), secondary schools (and associated sixth form colleges) and independent sixth form colleges that have been established as schools.
+• This applies to primary schools (and nursery uses associated with primary schools), secondary schools (and associated sixth–form colleges) and independent sixth–form colleges established as schools.

 • To achieve credits according to BREEAM

 • New-build, non-domestic developments are awarded credits dependent on meeting certain relevant criteria.
-For schools, the criteria relate back to BB93.
-Up to 3 credits are achieved under ‘Health and Wellbeing [Hea] 05’, and a further credit can be achieved under ‘Pollution [Pol] 05’, which related to noise emissions from plant installations.
+For schools, the criteria relate to Building Bulletin 93 [BB93].
+Up to 3 credits are achieved under ‘Health and Wellbeing [Hea] 05’, and a further credit can be achieved under ‘Pollution [Pol] 05’, which is is related to noise emissions from plant installations.

 • Employer’s Requirements

-• Depending on how a contract for work is drawn up, the ‘Employer’ (usually the end user of the school) may stipulate certain requirements, for example that the requirements of BB93 must be demonstrated to be met prior to handover.
+• Depending on how a contract for work is drawn up, the ‘Employer’ (usually the school’s end user) may stipulate certain requirements, such as that the requirements of Building Bulletin 93 [BB93] must be demonstrated to be met prior to handover.

 What special considerations are there?

-Generally, an acoustic assessment will focus on the design of separating walls and floors, selection of appropriate glazing and ventilation systems, and specification of suitable absorption.
+Generally, an acoustic assessment of a school building will focus on the design of separating walls and floors, selecting appropriate glazing and ventilation systems, and specifying suitable absorption materials.

 However, site zoning can be equally important, provided acoustics is incorporated into a project suitably early on.
-For example, certain high noise uses (e.g. music rooms, sports halls) need to be carefully considered in terms of the impact they could have on nearby teaching spaces.
+For example, certain high-noise uses (e.g.,-noise uses (e.g., music rooms, sports halls) need to be carefully considered regarding their impact on nearby teaching spaces.

 new build school

-What stages to an acoustic assessment are there?
+What are the stages of an acoustic assessment?

-A good acoustic assessment can provide useful information throughout the duration of the project.
-Therefore ensuring a project runs efficiently and provides a final development that is suitable for its intended use.
-An idea of the main stages is as follows:
+A good acoustic assessment by qualified noise consultants can provide useful information throughout the project.
+Therefore, it ensures that a project runs efficiently and provides a final development suitable for its intended use.
+An idea of the main stages are as follows:

 • Feasibility Stage

 • Undertaking noise surveys on the proposed site.
-Which will therefore establish if levels of noise due to the existing surroundings are suitable for a school development.
+This will, therefore, establish if noise levels due to the existing surroundings are suitable for a school development.

 • Early Design Stage

-• Outline reviews to inform the design team what acoustic requirements need to be incorporated into the high-level design, for example in terms of sound insulation requirements between rooms, control of external noise.
+• Outline reviews to inform the design team about what acoustic requirements need to be incorporated into the high-level design, such as sound insulation requirements between rooms and what acoustic requirements need to be incorporated into the high-level design, such as sound insulation requirements between rooms and control of external noise.

 • Detailed Design Stage